kenwilliford/kenwilliford.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My research spans geology, geochemistry and astrobiology, with a recent focus on the [Mars 2020 Perseverance rover](https://mars.nasa.gov/mars2020/) mission.
 I am motivated by a desire to understand the fundamental nature of life in the universe.
 What is life?
 Where is life?
 How have living and non-living systems evolved together?
-These questions lead me to rocks that preserve ancient habitats and possibly life on Mars, the earliest records of life on Earth, and times of times of great change on both planets.
+These questions lead me to rocks that preserve ancient habitats and possibly life on Mars, the earliest records of life on Earth, and times of great change on both planets.

 <!-- Add more details about your work, publications, or interests below -->